mattortiz/gatsby-starter-kit/src/content/parts/hero.md

 name: hero
 ---

-# Welcome to GatsbyJS Starter Kit
+# Welcome to Envy Forge

-It's a series of starters for GatsbyJS: Minimal, Equipped, Themed, Website and Blog.
-It's 5 in 1!
+Where I share information on my opinions, practices, interests, and what I've been up to.

 [more](./about)